 In May of 2004, we began our sanctuary Capital Campaign “Taking Stake in the Future – For God, For Others, For Eternity” (Exodus 35:4-9)

-2020 marks the celebration of 34 years of ministry under our dynamic leaders, Pastors John and Evelyn Ogletree.
+2020 marks the celebration of 34 years of ministry under our dynamic leaders, Bishop John and Dr. Evelyn Ogletree.

 We look forward to what God has planned for the next decades and beyond.